RubixML/ML/README.md

 $dataset = new Unlabeled($samples);
 ```

-The Dataset interface has a robust API designed to make handling datasets fast and easy.
+The Dataset interface has a robust API designed to make working on datasets fast and easy.
 Below you'll find a description of the various methods available.

 #### Selecting